mjmillerlab/Biol4044/index.md

 One final note; the textbook is heavy.
 Please don’t bring it to class.
 There is an ebook version of the text, though I haven’t used it.

+### 150 Birds of Oklahoma
+During field trips and labs we will emphasize the identification of common, important, and interesting birds found in Oklahoma.
+You will be required to identify them (either a study specimen, part of a study specimen, or from a photograph) the birds on [this list](https://github.com/mjmillerlab/Biol4044/blob/master/BIOL4044_BIRDSOK_2018.pdf)

 ## OFFICE HOURS
 ### Miller:  		Mon 15:00–16:30-, please email ahead of time